Session 3:Our Mission Field: Post Christendom

 Again, make notes of what you find in your journal ready to bring to the Study Day for discussion.

-Exercise 3 (NB: you will need this information for your second assignment!)
+Exercise 3 (NB: this reflection may be helpful for your assignement)

 Do you have any reflections of potential tensions between ‘Christendom’ and the concept of ‘missio dei’?